ozelen/cv/README.md

 - Postgres
 - React

 My first product company experience was with a beautiful, motivated team and a prominent CTO.
 We produced a new face of product in two web applications on React, took over and migrated legacy applications from the other team, and created GraphQL layer API.
 My team and I improved database, backend, and frontend performance.
-The team had been deeply involved in requirement gathering and writing user stories.
+The couple had been deeply involved in requirement gathering and writing user stories.

 ## Software Architect at SoftServe